cosmosgame/save-the-world/content/articles/index.md

         - Manager had wrong level
         - Engineer did not understand manager's level
       - Sneaky switch.
 We have all been operating at the wrong level
+      - Moral cowardice to not judge
+        - quadrant theory helps us understand when to use what kind of judgment
     - Beyond stupid and evil
   - Spiral Dynamics
     - History
       - Ken Wilber, Integral theory
+      - Using original model
       - My take -- social constructs
     - The colors
       - Beige
+        - My favorite
+        - Zombie apocalpyse
       - Purple
         - Spirit
       - Red